-HAVING SEEN the Annual Report of the Permanent Council to the General Assembly 2015-2016 (AG/doc.5514/16 add.
+HAVING SEEN the "Annual Report of the Permanent Council to the General Assembly June 2015 - June 2016" (AG/doc.5514/16 add.
 1), in particular the section on the activities of the Committee on Hemispheric Security (CSH);

-RECALLING the resolutions assigned to the CSH as detailed in the document "List of Resolutions Assigned to the Committee on Hemispheric Security (1991-2015)" and Other Resolutions Related to Security Issues (1991-1994)" (CP/CSH/INF.
-453/16), as well as its resolutions AG/RES.
+RECALLING the resolutions assigned to the CSH as detailed in the document "List of Resolutions assigned to the Committee on Hemispheric Security (1995-2015) and Other Resolutions Related to Security Issues (1991-1994)" (CP/CSH/INF.
+453/16), as well as resolutions AG/RES.
 2862 (XLIV-O/14), "The Americas: A Zone of Peace, Cooperation, and Peaceful Dispute Settlement," and AG/RES.
 2866 (XLIII-O/14) "Advancing Hemispheric Security: A Multidimensional Approach";

-REITERATING the efforts to combat threats to hemispheric peace and security and transnational crimes that threaten the public security of member states, bearing in mind their peculiarities and diverse natures, as called for in paragraph 4, subparagraphs a), i), and m), as well as paragraph 43 of the Declaration on Security in the Americas (Mexico, 2003);
+REITERATING the efforts to combat threats to hemispheric peace and security as well as transnational crimes that threaten the public security of member states, bearing in mind their peculiarities and diverse natures, as called for in paragraphs 4 (a), (i), (m), and 43 of the Declaration on Security in the Americas (Mexico, 2003);

-HAVING SEEN the annual reports presented to the forty-fifth and forty-sixth regular sessions of the General Assembly by the Inter-American Drug Abuse Control Commission (CICAD) (CP/doc.5120/15 and CP/doc.5188/16), by the Inter-American Committee against Terrorism (CICTE) (CP/doc.5112/15 and CP/doc.5177/16), and by the Inter-American Defense Board (IADB) (CP/doc.5121/15 rev. 1 and CP/doc.5170/16);
+HAVING SEEN the annual reports presented to the General Assembly at its forty-fifth and forty-sixth regular sessions by the Inter-American Drug Abuse Control Commission (CICAD) (CP/doc.5120/15 and CP/doc.5188/16), the Inter-American Committee against Terrorism (CICTE) (CP/doc.5112/15 and CP/doc.5177/16), and the Inter-American Defense Board (IADB) (CP/doc.5121/15 rev. 1 and CP/doc.5170/16);

-EXPRESSING ITS SATISFACTION with the holding of the Fourth Meeting of National Authorities on Trafficking in Persons, in Brasilia, Brazil, on December 4 and 5, 2014; the Fifth Meeting of Ministers Responsible for Public Security in the Americas (MISPA V), in Lima, Peru, on November 19 and 20, 2015; two regular sessions of CICTE, at OAS headquarters in Washington, D.C.: the fifteenth, on March 19, 2015, and the sixteenth, on February 25 and 26, 2016; four regular sessions of CICAD: the fifty-sixth, in Guatemala City, Guatemala, from November 19 to 21, 2014; the fifty-seventh, at OAS headquarters in Washington, D.C., from April 29 to May 1, 2015; the fifty-eighth, in Trujillo, Peru, from November 11 to 13, 2015; and the fifty-ninth, at OAS headquarters in Washington, D.C., on April 25 and 26, 2016; the sixteenth and seventeenth regular meetings of the Consultative Committee of the CIFTA, on May 5, 2015, and May 2, 2016, respectively; and the United Nations General Assembly special session on the World Drug Problem, in New York from April 18 to 21, 2016;
+EXPRESSING ITS SATISFACTION with the holding of the Fourth Meeting of National Authorities on Trafficking in Persons, in Brasilia, Brazil, on December 4 and 5, 2014; the Fifth Meeting of Ministers Responsible for Public Security in the Americas (MISPA V), in Lima, Peru, on November 19 and 20, 2015; two regular sessions of CICTE, at the headquarters of the Organization of American States (OAS) in Washington, D.C.: the fifteenth, on March 19, 2015, and the sixteenth, on February 25 and 26, 2016; four regular sessions of CICAD: the fifty-sixth, in Guatemala City, Guatemala, from November 19 to 21, 2014; the fifty-seventh, at OAS headquarters in Washington, D.C., from April 29 to May 1, 2015; the fifty-eighth, in Trujillo, Peru, from November 11 to 13, 2015; and the fifty-ninth, at OAS headquarters in Washington, D.C., on April 25 and 26, 2016; the sixteenth and seventeenth regular meetings of the Consultative Committee of the Inter-American Convention against the Illicit Manufacturing of and Trafficking in Firearms, Ammunition, Explosives, and Other Related Material (CIFTA), in Washington, D.C., on May 5, 2015, and May 2, 2016, respectively; and the Special Session of the United Nations General Assembly on the World Drug Problem, in New York, from April 18 to 21, 2016;

-TAKING NOTE of the XI Conference of Ministers of Defense in the Americas, held in Arequipa, Peru, from October 12 to 14, 2014;
+TAKING NOTE of the Eleventh Conference of Ministers of Defense of the Americas, held in Arequipa, Peru, from October 12 to 14, 2014;

-TAKING NOTE ALSO of the Report of the Chair of the Working Group on the Hemispheric Plan of Action against Transnational Organized Crime (CSH/GT/DOT-13/16 rev. 2) and the Report of the Chair of the Working Group to Coordinate All the Preparations for the Fifth Meeting of Ministers Responsible for Public Security in the Americas (MISPA-V) (CSH/GT/MISPA V-21/15);
+TAKING NOTE ALSO of the report of the Chair of the Working Group on the Hemispheric Plan of Action against Transnational Organized Crime (CSH/GT/DOT-13/16 rev. 2) and the report of the Chair of the Working Group to Coordinate All the Preparations for the Fifth Meeting of Ministers Responsible for Public Security in the Americas (MISPA V) (CSH/GT/MISPA V-21/15);